 Keep your eye on our events to watch for the next highway cleanup event.
-Alternatively you can express your interest with an email to the SEA board, to the attention of Rob Chamberlain, who is our board member in charge of running these events.
+Alternatively you can express your interest with an email to the attention of Rob Chamberlain, who is our member in charge of running these events.
 He’ll be sure to contact you when the time comes for our next highway clean up event.

 Edmonton Food Bank